Alfresco/alfresco-dockerfiles-bakery/README.md

 ## Getting started quickly

-If you do not plan on applying specific customizations but just want to get They latest Alfresco images updated (e.g. with the latest OS security patches), you can simply run the command below from the root of this project:
+If you do not plan on applying specific customizations but just want to get Alfresco images updated (e.g. with the latest OS security patches), you can simply run the command below from the root of this project:

 ```bash
 make all